-Gibraltar is a unique location in the southern point of the Iberian Peninsula.
-While it is located in southern Spain, it’s a British overseas territory with a fascinating history.
-With views of North Africa, including Morocco, and a closeness to the Mediterranean Sea and the Atlantic Ocean, this hidden away “island” is a must-see.
+Gibraltar is a unique location at the southern point of the Iberian Peninsula.
+While it is situated in southern Spain, it is a British overseas territory with a fascinating history.
+With views of North Africa, including Morocco, and a closeness to the Mediterranean Sea and the Atlantic Ocean, this hidden gem is a must-see.

-Its history dates back thousands of years and spans across multiple landowners from Romans to Spaniards and finally, in 1704, the British.
-Evidence of its long history presents itself around the island in its historic locations like a Moorish castle and the famous Rock of Gibraltar.
-While on the smaller side (about 2.6 square miles), this peninsula offers incredible wildlife views, natural points of interest, outdoor activities, festivals, delicious food, the list goes on and on.
+Its history dates back thousands of years, spanning multiple landowners from Romans to Spaniards, and finally, in 1704, the British.
+Evidence of its long history is visible throughout the island in historic locations like a Moorish castle and the famous Rock of Gibraltar.
+Although it is relatively small (about 2.6 square miles), this peninsula offers incredible wildlife views, natural points of interest, outdoor activities, festivals, delicious food, and much more.

-We’ve put together a Gibraltar city guide with Gibraltar travel tips to ensure the best possible trip and to help you determine if you should visit.
-(Spoiler, you’ll want to head to this beautiful location by the end of the article!)
+We’ve put together a Gibraltar city guide with travel tips to ensure the best possible trip and help you determine if you should visit.
+(Spoiler: you’ll want to head to this beautiful location by the end of the article!)

 Getting Around Gibraltar

 Even the methods available for getting to Gibraltar are exciting and offer incredible views.
-To visit Gibraltar, travelers can take airplanes, boats, helicopters or drive to this destination.
-Let’s dive into each more in-depth.
+To visit Gibraltar, travelers can take airplanes, boats, helicopters, or drive to this destination.
+Let's dive into each option in more detail.

 By Boat

-This peninsula is a popular spot for cruise ships to stop at, making it a fantastic destination to visit by boat.
-Plus, the airport is nearby, offering opportunities to take a day trip to the UK easily.
+This peninsula is a popular stop for cruise ships, making it a fantastic destination to visit by boat.
+Plus, the nearby airport offers opportunities for easy day trips to the UK.

 By Airplane

-The Gibraltar Airport brings in flights from the UK as well.
-To reach the peninsula, visitors will need to fly into the UK and fly from one of the many available airports.
+Gibraltar Airport brings in flights from the UK as well.
+To reach the peninsula, visitors will need to fly into the UK and then take a connecting flight from one of the many available airports.
 Interestingly, when you arrive via plane, the main road is closed to allow the plane to land.

 By Helicopter